evkx/evkx.github.io/content/models/citroën/ë-c4/ë-C4_X/_index.md

 #### Second Row Seat

-The second row has a standard three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+The second row features a standard three-seat bench with a 60:40 split, allowing each section to fold separately to increase cargo space.
+Additional functionalities include:

 ## Climate System